Uterine Fibroid Embolization

-Specifically, your interventional radiologist will insert a catheter (hollow tube) into an artery located in the groin.
-Under fluoroscopic (X-ray) guidance, the catheter is advanced into the vessels (uterine arteries) supplying blood flow to the uterine fibroids.
+An interventional radiologist will give you a sedative to help you relax and anesthetics to block pain.
+They will place a small catheter into an artery located in the groin.
+Under X-ray guidance, the catheter is advanced into the uterine arteries supplying blood flow to the uterine fibroids.
 Once the catheter is positioned in the uterine arteries, small particles are injected to block blood flow to the uterine fibroids.

-Following embolization of the uterine arteries, the catheter is removed and compression of the catheter insertion site is performed for approximately 15 minutes.
-You are required to lie flat for 6 hours following the procedure.
-A majority of patients are discharged the same day or the following morning.
+Following embolization, the catheter is removed and the interventional radiologist will either seal or compress (for 15 minutes) the catheter insertion site.
+You will be asked to lie flat for two to six hours after the procedure.
+Most patients are discharged the same day or the following morning.

 To schedule an appointment, please call 1-800-JEFF-NOW (800-533-5669) or